CyberLight/M101-Blog/README.md

 * **Node.js** - v 0.8.15 or later
 * **MongoDB** - v 2.2.1 or later

+## Instructions

+* Requires installing node.js

+* After cloning project from repository run `npm install` command which download project dependencies from `npmjs.org`

+* For running all tests you can use `run-tests.bat test` ( for Windows users only at current time ).
+    * For successfull passing all tests requires running MongoDB daemon instance (or you must run it in console, manually before running all tests).
+    * In process of running tests, all data manipulations occur in a database called **M101Test**

 ## Information
 * This blog created using **Test Driven Development** technology and at current time was wrote **109** tests